yizhanyun/yx/README.md

 ### Unified booting view / template

-When duosite renders a template file, let's say `index.liquid`, it will look at the same folder a file named `index.liquid.boot.mjs`, which should export an asycn function getServerProps with following signature:
+When yx renders a template file, let's say `index.liquid`, it will look at the same folder a file named `index.liquid.boot.mjs`, which should export an asycn function getServerProps with following signature:

 ```
 const getServerProps = async (ctx) => data